KristiyanGeorgiev1996/ThePythonWay/01.Programming-Basics-Python/READMe.md

-# Programming Basics with JavaScript
+# Programming Basics with Python

 This repository contains my solutions to tasks from the **Programming Basics with C#** course at SoftUni, which I am re-solving in Python to practice the language and programming concepts.